Beth Weise's name was originally misspelled in this story. The Church of Safe Injection Tucson's title was also misspelled.

 Overdose deaths hit a new record in Pima County last year.

-The Church of Safe Injections Tucson has a mission to make sure the community stays alive another day and does it while also preventing illnesses like AIDS and hepatitis.
+The Church of Safe Injection Tucson has a mission to make sure the community stays alive another day and does it while also preventing illnesses like AIDS and hepatitis.

 Weisse and the team can be seen leaving boxes like this at homeless camps as a way to promote safety measures.

 The group is faced with misconceptions that they may be enabling those struggling with drug use.

 "Fire extinguishers parachutes bulletproof vests, like all of these things are to improve the safety and the well being and any positive change for the activities that people are already engaging in.
 And so that's how we're doing as well, is just providing Naloxone and sterile supplies.
 No one should have to die just because they use drugs," said Weise.